apache/airflow/docs/faq.rst

 object, we recommend using the macros or cron expressions instead, as it enforces this idea of rounded schedules.

-When using ``depends_on_past=True`` it's important to pay special attention to ``start_date`` as the past dependency is not enforced only on the specific schedule of the ``start_date`` specified for the task.
+When using ``depends_on_past=True``, it's important to pay special attention to ``start_date``, as the past dependency is not enforced only on the specific schedule of the ``start_date`` specified for the task.
 It's also important to watch DagRun activity status in time when introducing new ``depends_on_past=True``, unless you are planning on running a backfill for the new task(s).

-Also important to note is that the tasks ``start_date``, in the context of a backfill CLI command, get overridden by the backfill's command ``start_date``.
+It is also important to note that the task's ``start_date``, in the context of a backfill CLI command, gets overridden by the backfill's ``start_date`` commands.
-This allows for a backfill on tasks that have ``depends_on_past=True`` to actually start, if that wasn't the case, the backfill just wouldn't start.
+This allows for a backfill on tasks that have ``depends_on_past=True`` to actually start.
+If this were not the case, the backfill just would not start.

 How can I create DAGs dynamically?
 ----------------------------------

-Airflow looks in your ``DAGS_FOLDER`` for modules that contain ``DAG`` objects in their global namespace, and adds the objects it finds in the ``DagBag``.
-Knowing this all we need is a way to dynamically assign variable in the global namespace, which is easily done in python using the ``globals()`` function for the standard library which behaves like a simple dictionary.
+Airflow looks in your ``DAGS_FOLDER`` for modules that contain ``DAG`` objects in their global namespace and adds the objects it finds in the ``DagBag``.
+Knowing this all, we need is a way to dynamically assign variable in the global namespace.
+This is easily done in python using the ``globals()`` function for the standard library, which behaves like a simple dictionary.

 .. code:: python